-Moisture content (MC) has significant impact on many mechanical properties of wood.
-Oven-dry basis MC is commonly used in lumber industry and is defined as the amount of water-mass existing in the material divided by oven-dry mass.
-MC is mostly represented as a percentage of oven-dry mass.
+Moisture content, also known as water content, has significant impact on many mechanical properties of wood.
+Oven-dry basis moisture content is commonly used in lumber industry and is defined as the amount of water-mass existing in the material divided by oven-dry mass.
+Moisture content is mostly represented as a percentage of oven-dry mass.

 Although it is almost impossible to directly measure the weight of water-mass existing in a piece of wood, it is possible to determine it by calculating the weight difference between wet state and bone-dried state of the specimen.
-Calculating MC by this means is called oven-dry method.
+Calculating moisture content by this means is called oven-dry method.

-Oven-dry method is not the only way of measuring MC.
-We can estimate MC of specimen using relative humidity and temperature of the environment.
+Oven-dry method is not the only way of measuring moisture content.
+We can estimate moisture content of specimen using relative humidity and temperature of the environment.
 If given enough time, wood specimens will eventually reach a moisture equilibrium with the environment depending on the temperature and relative humidity.
-The MC at this point is called Equilibrium moisture content (EMC) and can be estimated using the following equation.
+The moisture content at this point is called Equilibrium moisture content (EMC) and can be estimated using the following equation.
 In the equation below h represents relative humidity in decimals (e.g. 0.52 instead of 52%), and T is the temperature in degrees of Fahrenheit.
-For most practical uses this formula can be applied to any specie.
+For most practical uses this formula can be applied to any species.